eoh9/eoh9/test.md

 | `currentState` | 402 | Label displaying the current state of night care (On/Off) |

 ### Behavior
-- Tapping the info button calls the delegate method onButtonPressed with .nightCareInfo.
+- Tapping the info button triggers the onButtonPressed delegate method with .nightCareInfo.
-- The currentState label is updated based on the LAUNDRY_ERD_MACHINE_SUB_CYCLE ERD value.
+- The current state label is updated based on the LAUNDRY_ERD_MACHINE_SUB_CYCLE ERD value.
-- The card can be hidden or shown based on a boolean value.
+- The card's visibility can be toggled.

 ### ERDs Used
 | ERD | Description |